MooseyStryker/group-chat/README.md

 # Community Page
 ## Salutations!
-This is a full-stack project, in progress clone of the website Meetup.
+This is a full-stack project.
 This project has CRUD of several website features, Groups, Events, and there associated images.

 ## Backend
 - Express